-High School in Crenshaw District transformed after $100 million update
+High school in Crenshaw District transformed after $100 million update

 The renovations include a new cafeteria, a new eating area and a new performing arts center.
 For parents and kids, the new school features are impressive and something they are convinced will enhance the entire community.

-Beutner agrees: investing in the school is an investment in the students, and that trickles down to the neighborhood.
+Beutner agrees.
+He believes investing in the school is an investment in the students, and that trickles down to the neighborhood.

-"We want students to learn the right way and have a sense of pride in their work, pride in coming to school and this beautiful facility we hope reinforces that," said Beutner.
+"We want students to learn the right way and have a sense of pride in their work, have a sense of pride in coming to school and this beautiful facility we hope reinforces that," said Beutner.

 The new school is ready for its debut.
 And parents and school administrators can't wait to show it off to the kids.